Shawangunk Ridge: Other recreational activities

 The development of rock climbing in the Shawangunks is attributed to Fritz Wiessner and Hans Kraus, pioneers of modern rock climbing.
 It has historically been centered around four major cliffs: Millbrook, the Near Trapps, The Trapps, and Skytop.
 Of these four, The Trapps, is the longest, the most popular and most accessible, with the largest number of climbing routes.
 The Near Trapps is located immediately across Route 44/55 from The Trapps, and is second in popularity.
-Millbrook mountain, the highest and most southerly cliff, is the most remote, and sees the least climbing activity.
+Millbrook Mountain, the highest and most southerly cliff, is the most remote, and sees the least climbing activity.
 The Skytop cliff is owned by the Mohonk Mountain House and rock climbing requires authorized guides.
 Rock climbing is also permitted on the Peterskill and Dickie Barre cliff areas of Minnewaska State Park Preserve.
 The height of the cliff varies along the ridgeline, to a maximum of some 300 ft.

 Fire lookout towers

 Graham tower

 In 1930, the Conservation Department built a 60 ft Aermotor LS40 steel fire lookout tower and observers cabin on Sayers Hill (Pocatello Mountain).
-They tower was purchased with funds provided from the county and town, to protect the eastern and southern slopes of the Shawangunk Ridge.
+The tower was purchased with funds provided from the county and town, to protect the eastern and southern slopes of the Shawangunk Ridge.
 The tower was dismantled and moved to its current location in 1948.
 The tower ceased fire lookout operations at the end of the 1988 fire lookout season.
 It was officially closed in early 1989 by the New York State Department of Environmental Conservation.
 The Graham Lookout Tower is listed on the National Historic Lookout Register.
 The tower remains, but both it and the surrounding area are closed to the public.